nprasad2077/NBA_GraphQL/README2.md

 ### Querying Players by Position and Ordering

-To query players by position and order them by total rebounds in descending order:
+To query players by position and order them by total rebounds in descending order (returns all fields:

 ```graphQL
 query {